 You receive a \$50 benefit allowance every three months to use toward the purchase of eligible items.
 Any unused or remaining allowance amount is forfeited and does not roll over to the next quarter.
-You will receive an Over-the-Counter catalog by mail with visits
+You will receive an Over-the-Counter catalog by mail with more information about this benefit, including instructions for using it.